QuantEcon/lecture-source-jl/rst_files/tools_and_techniques/orth_proj.rst

 The sequence :math:`u_1, \ldots, u_k` has the stated properties

-A Gram-Schmidt orthogonalization construction is a key idea behind the Kalman filter described in :doc:`A First Look at the Kalman filter<kalman>`
+A Gram-Schmidt orthogonalization construction is a key idea behind the Kalman filter described in :doc:`A First Look at the Kalman filter<../tools_and_techniques/kalman>`

 In some exercises below you are asked to implement this algorithm and test it using projection